radumarias/syncoxiders/website/pages/poc-demo.md

 syncoxiders --repo <REPO> <PATH1> <PATH2>
 ```

-- `inputs`, `<PATH1> <PATH2>`: a lists of paths that will be synced
+- `inputs` (`<PATH1> <PATH2>`): a lists of paths that will be synced
-- `<REPO>`: a folder that should persist between runs, we create a `git` repo with metadata of files from all paths. **MUST NOT BE ON ANY OF THE PATHS**.
-If it doesn't persist, next time it runs it will see all files in as `Add`ed, but will skip copying them if are already the same as on the other side
+- `<REPO>`: a directory that should persist between runs, we create a `git` repo with metadata of files from all paths. **MUST NOT BE IN ANY OF THE PATHS**.
+If it doesn't persist, next time it runs it will see all files as `Add`ed, but will skip copying them if already the same as on the other side

 For now, it does `One-way` sync propagating the changes from `path1` to other paths:
 - `Add`, `Modify`, `Delete`, `Rename`